dfinity/ic-staking-documentation/docs/3-easiest-staking-option/3-easiest-staking-option.md

 ### 1. How do you authenticate to Internet Identity?

-Internet Identity does **not** use passwords and usernames to log in.
+[Internet Identity](https://identity.ic0.app/) does **not** use passwords and usernames to log in.
 [Internet Identity](https://identity.ic0.app/) takes advantage of the Web Authentication (WebAuthn) API to provide secure cryptographic authentication.
-This means that you authenticate by "something you have" (ssuch as a phone, yuibkey, etc...) instead of "something you know" (like a password).
+This means that you authenticate by "something you have" (e.g a phone, yuibkey, etc...) instead of "something you know" (e.g. a password).

 From the point of view a user, a user would use of the following methods to authenticate:

-**Computer**
+**1. Computers**

-* Yubikey
+a.
+Yubikey
+    - with computers with USB ports

-* Thumb print
+b.
+Thumb print

-**Phone**
+    - with computers with electronic fingerprint recognition features like [Touch ID](https://en.wikipedia.org/wiki/Touch_ID)

+**2. Smartphones**

-* Face ID
+a.
+Face ID
+    - for smartphones with with facial recognition systems

-* Thumb print
+b.
+Thumb print
+    - for  computers with electronic fingerprint recognition features like [Touch ID](https://en.wikipedia.org/wiki/Touch_ID)

 ### 2. If I lose my device, can I still use Internet Identity?